The Peacock Angel in other Religions

 Osiris, meaning the “Many-eyed,” was a legendary Egyptian king who reflected many of the attributes of the Peacock Angel.
 After encircling the globe astride a bull he ostensibly became, like Tawsi Melek, King of the World.
 Like the Peacock Angel, Osiris was also omniscient, or “Many-eyed,” and his eyes multiplied throughout the universe.
 The symbol of both Tawsi Melek and Osiris is the many-eyed Flower of Life.
 Osiris was also known in Egypt as the “green man,” and his green image could often be found in the Egyptian temples.
 Because of this association, Osiris was annually prayed to for the renewal of Egypt’s green vegetation.

 The association between Dionysus and Tawsi Melek became conclusive during the conquest of Alexander the Great, when members of the conquerors’ army visited the temples of Murugan in Sri Lanka while exclaiming “We know this deity, he’s our Dionysus.”
 So sure were they of this truth that when the Greek Ptolemy created the first world map he labeled Murugan’s region in Sri Lanka the “Place of Bacchus,” or “Place of Dionysus.”
-Like his Hindu counterpart Murugan, Dionysus was the union of the universal male/female polarity (Zeus and Semele) and the chosen King of the World.
+Like his Hindu and Yezidi counterparts, Dionysus was the Savior and King of the World.
 Also reflecting both Murugan and Tawsi Melek, Dionysus was in some cosmologies designated the creator of the universe, and wherever his cult flourished he was represented as a snake or serpent, symbol of the life force that condensed to become the physical cosmos.
 Every year it was believed by the Greeks that Green Man Dionysus as the primal serpent power or life force would awaken from his slumber and their lands would become abundant again.

 The Peacock Angel and Theosophy

-The Theosophists acquired deep insight into the legends and characteristics of the Peacock Angel when they were headquartered in Chennai in southern India, a place where the cult of Tawsi Melek as his Hindu counterpart Murugan greatly flourished.
-The leaders of the organization, such as Madam Helena Blavatsky, also received an abundance of information regarding the Peacock Angel from “Ascended Masters” who sponsored the Theosophical Society while dwelling physically in Tibet at Shigatse, which was a seat of the Peacock Angel in the East and connected by tunnels to Shambhala.
+The Theosophists acquired deep insight into the legends and characteristics of the Peacock Angel from “Ascended Masters” who sponsored the Theosophical Society while dwelling physically in Tibet at Shigatse, which was a seat of the Peacock Angel in the East and connected by tunnels to Shambhala.
 Thus, information derived from the Theosophical Society in regards to Sanat Kumara or Tawsi Melek must naturally merit a certain credence not found in other sources.

-The Hopis know the Peacock Angel as their Masaw, the King of the World during this era of the Fourth World.
-According to their tradition, Masaw, whom the Hopis address as the “Great Spirit,” was ruler of the Third World but then fell from grace because of his pride.
+The Hopis of Arizona know the Peacock Angel as their Masau’u, the King of the World during this era of the Fourth World.
+According to their tradition, Masau’u, whom the Hopis address as the “Great Spirit,” was ruler of the Third World but then fell from grace because of his pride.
 He subsequently lost his position as planetary ruler but was then reinstated to that exalted office at the beginning of the Fourth World.

 The Peacock Angel among the Knights Templar